Canine Nutrition

 Grain or Grain-Free?
 DCM Fear

 A canine in the wild wouldn't consume grains, but they would eat the organ meats, bone, hide and muscle tissue of the kill they hunted.
 The heart is the most plentiful source of taurine, as well as, the brain.
-A taurine deficiency can contribute to the development of DCM in dogs (dilated cardio-myopathy).
-To remedy this, it has become our practice to feed grass-fed organ meats, especially heart and brain, to naturally keep taurine levels adequately high.
+A taurine deficiency can contribute to the development of DCM (dilated cardio-myopathy) in dogs.
+To avoid this, it has become our practice to feed grass-fed organ meats, especially heart and brain, to naturally support sufficient taurine levels, or make sure taurine amino acid is included in the ingredient list of their food.

-*We source our grass-fed organ meats mostly from Ancestral Supplements, dropping a few capsules into their meals.
+*We source grass-fed organ meats mostly from Ancestral Supplements, as needed.

 Shop our growing …For the Canine Collection to compliment your dog’s strong foundational diet and help address his or her unique needs.
-E-mail us with any questions!
+E-mail us with any questions and please keep an eye out for new canine product launches!